The Woodlanders: Plot summary

-Melbury is told by a former legal clerk down on his luck that the law was changed in the previous year (making the setting of the action 1858) and divorce is now possible.
+Melbury is told by a former legal clerk down on his luck that the law was changed in the previous year and divorce is now possible.
 He encourages Giles to resume his courtship of Grace.
 It later becomes apparent, however, that Fitzpiers' adultery is not sufficient for Grace to be entitled to a divorce.
 When Fitzpiers quarrels with Mrs. Charmond and returns to Little Hintock to try to reconcile with his wife, she flees the house and turns to Giles for help.
 He is still convalescing from a dangerous illness, but nobly allows her to sleep in his hut during stormy weather, whilst he insists on sleeping outside.
 As a result, he dies.
-Grace later allows herself to be won back to the (at least temporarily) repentant Fitzpiers, thus sealing her fate as the wife of an unworthy man.
+After it is learned that Mrs Charmond has died, murdered by a jealous former lover, Grace allows herself to be won back to the (at least temporarily) repentant Fitzpiers, thus sealing her fate as the wife of an unworthy man.
 This is after Suke's husband Timothy Tangs has set a man trap to try to crush Fitzpiers' leg but it only tears Grace's skirt.

 No one is left to mourn Giles except a courageous peasant girl named Marty South, who has always loved him.

-Marty is a plain girl whose only attribute is her beautiful hair.
+Marty is described as a plain girl but one with beautiful hair.
 She is persuaded to sell this at the start of the story to a barber who is procuring it for Mrs Charmond, after Marty realises that Giles loves Grace and not her.
 She precipitates the final quarrel between Fitzpiers and Mrs Charmond by writing to Fitzpiers and telling him of the origin of most of Mrs Charmond's hair.